 Use range flags as signals to investigate, not as isolated conclusions.

-What high and low flags usually mean
+How to interpret high and low flags

 Many reports include simple flags like H for high and L for low.
 These flags are useful attention markers, but they are not final interpretation by themselves.

-- H usually means the value is above that laboratory reference interval.
+• H usually means the value is above that laboratory reference interval.

-- L usually means the value is below that laboratory reference interval.
+• L usually means the value is below that laboratory reference interval.

-- Flags do not explain why a value changed.
+• Flags do not explain why a value changed.

-- Flags do not replace clinical context or trend history.
+• Flags do not replace clinical context or trend history.

 Practical rule: treat flags as prompts for review, then compare against previous measurements before drawing conclusions.
 For a full trend workflow, use a structured long-term tracking process.